-When teaching the history of the First Industrial Revolution, for instance, I often assign primary sources written or generated by members of the diametrically opposed manufacturing and laboring classes in order to both encourage students to empathize with conflicting values and viewpoints and to comprehend the coming of early industrial civilization from the perspectives of those who directly shaped its developmental course.
-Ranging from excerpts from the infamous Sadler Hearings (1832) on the abuses surrounding children’s labor in England’s northern textile mills and factories to selections from Andrew Ure’s Philosophy of the Manufacturers (1835), I break the classroom up into two groups—a small handful representing the manufacturers’ points of view and the rest of the students advocating for the country’s working masses—and encourage them to respectfully debate one another within the spirit of their assigned historical “characters.”
-Not only do students enjoy this type of group exercise, they come away with a deeper understanding of the multifarious values, interests, and forces at work within the shaping of such a complex process as early industrialization in England.
-As one of my former students put it in their course evaluation, commenting on my primary source-driven pedagogy, “I don’t think I’ve ever learned anything with as much detail as I did in this class.”
+When teaching the history of the First Industrial Revolution, for instance, I assign primary sources written or generated by members of the opposing laboring and manufacturing classes in order to encourage students to grapple with conflicting values and viewpoints and to comprehend the coming of early industrial civilization from the perspectives of those who directly impacted its developmental course, from both “below” and “above.”
+Ranging from excerpts from the infamous Sadler Hearings (1832) on children’s labor conditions in England’s northern textile mills and factories to selections from Andrew Ure’s Philosophy of the Manufacturers (1835), I break the classroom up into two groups—a small handful of students representing the manufacturers’ points of view and everyone else advocating on behalf of the country’s working masses—and encourage them to respectfully debate one another from the perspectives of their assigned groups.
+Not only do students enjoy this type of a role-playing exercise, they come away with a deeper understanding of the multifarious values, interests, and forces at work within the shaping of such a complex and contentious process as early industrialization.
+As one of my former students put it in their course evaluation, commenting on the efficacy of my primary source-driven pedagogical philosophy, “I don’t think I’ve ever learned anything with as much detail as I did in this class.”

-Students learn more efficiently, I believe, when they have been invested with authority over their own educational experiences.
-To stimulate active learning in my classrooms, I use collaborative course weblogs, which my students and I contribute to as joint authors and editors.
-In addition to a handful of JS Timeline and StoryMap assignments, I have my students compose a handful of short analytical summaries of specific weeks’ secondary and primary source readings.
-By doing so, students not only learn by writing for the weblog’s broader reading audiences, they gradually build a collaborative encyclopedia of the course’s assigned readings, which they can use in preparing for any exams or term papers.
-Beyond these analytical summaries, I require my students to respond to at least two of their colleagues’ weekly articles, which stimulates a peer-to-peer learning environment.
-In the Summer of 2018, I taught an upper-division course on Europe’s “interwar crisis” between 1919 and 1939 at UCSB, whose coursework was centered on a collectively-managed course weblog.1 In my course reviews, many students commented on how much they enjoyed completing these weblog assignments.
-“The Interwar class blog was very helpful and interesting,” wrote one of my students, while another exclaimed that using the weblog helped make Interwar Crisis the “[b]est course taken at U.C.S.B.”
+Students learn more efficiently, I am convinced, when they have been invested with a measure of authority over their own educational pathways and experiences.
+To stimulate active learning in my classrooms, I use collaborative course weblogs, which my students and I contribute to as joint authors.
+In addition to JS Timeline and StoryMap assignments, I have my students compose a handful of short analytical summaries of specific weeks’ primary and secondary source readings.
+By doing so, students not only learn by writing for the weblog’s public-oriented audiences, thereby bringing the intensive learning of the History classroom to a much broader online readership, they gradually build a collaborative encyclopedia of the course’s assigned readings, which they can use in preparing for their exams or term papers.
+Beyond these analytical summaries, I require my students to respond to at least two of their colleagues’ articles on the course weblog, which stimulates a peer-to-peer learning environment both within and beyond the classroom.
+In the Summer of 2018, I taught an upper-division course on Europe’s “interwar crisis” between 1918 and 1939 at University of California, Santa Barbara (UCSB), which was centered on a collectively-managed course weblog.1 In my course reviews, many students commented on how much they enjoyed completing these weblog assignments.
+“The Interwar class blog was very helpful and interesting,” wrote one of my students, while another exclaimed that using the weblog helped make “Interwar Crisis: Europe, 1918-1939” the “[b]est course taken at U.C.S.B.”

 - To explore this course blog, which I have left unchanged, see “Interwar Crisis: Europe, 1919-1939,” Brian J Griffith, available at: http://www.brianjgriffith.com/interwarcrisis/.
 See also Jim Logan’s July 2018 article, “History Course at UCSB Lets Students Learn—and Teach—about Europe’s Interwar Decades (1918-1939),” in UC Santa Barbara’s news and announcements blog, The Current: https://www.news.ucsb.edu/2018/019113/echoes-turbulent-era/.